Calyndrae/Destructive-DataPack/README.md

 **Perm Mode**
 - Perm mode will delete chunks randomly as where random 50 entities in the world are standing.
 Perm mode will also render a massive paricle effect cloud around where every player is.
 - Theoriotically, This is slow enough to let the server to save resources from ram to disk, causing pernament chunks delections.
 While crashing players client side by letting the server force players clients to render super complex particles around every entity existing in the current world.

+This is tested by single player world, and you will not have the ability to run this in multiplayer or actual servers, since you will not have the access to server files at all.